hacdias/hacdias.com/content/_index.md

 - /photos/2021/maastricht-ii
 ---

 **Hi 👋, I’m Henrique** (he/him), a Portuguese 🇵🇹 guy living in The Netherlands 🇳🇱.
-I'm a software engineer 🛠 interested in web infrastructure, decentralized systems, identity, and making tools for developers and users.
-I enjoy learning about new things, taking photographs, programming, as well as a nice cup of coffee or tea.
+I'm a software engineer 🛠 who cares about the web, decentralization, identity, user agency, and making impactful tools for developers and users.
+In my spare time, I enjoy cycling, taking photographs, programming, or a nice cup of coffee or tea.
 Welcome to my Internet peninsula!

 <div class='h-card' hidden>
   <a href='https://hacdias.com/' class='u-uid u-url p-name'>Henrique Dias</a>